 “Being a quadriplegic and wanting to feel that capability again, she was willing to be a patient in this experiment.
 She had a craniotomy, which is having part of your skull removed,” Llorens said.

 The sensor on her brain is connected to a device that has a machine learning algorithm on it to infer motor intent from brain signals.

-As the very first official event of HopAI, Zheng sees a lot of room to grow.
+As the very first official event of HopAI, Zhang sees a lot of room to grow.

-“My hope for HopAI is that we’ll be able to gather enough resources to support students, undergrads and grad students’ ideas about AI solutions to current world issues,” Zheng said.
+“My hope for HopAI is that we’ll be able to gather enough resources to support students, undergrads and grad students’ ideas about AI solutions to current world issues,” Zhang said.